xinwucwp/mhe/README.md

 [Least-squares horizons with local slopes and multi-grid correlations] (http://www.jsg.utexas.edu/wu/files/wu2018LeastSquaresHorizons.pdf).

+This is the code for our [CVPR 2017 paper on Unsupervised Learning using unlabeled videos](http://cs.berkeley.edu/~pathak/unsupervised_video/).
+This repository contains models trained by the unsupervised motion grouping algorithm both in Caffe and Torch.
+If you find this work useful in your research, please cite:

+    @inproceedings{pathakCVPR17learning,
+        Author = {Pathak, Deepak and Girshick, Ross and Doll\'{a}r, Piotr and Darrell, Trevor and Hariharan, Bharath}, Title = {Learning Features by Watching Objects Move}, Booktitle = {Computer Vision and Pattern Recognition ({CVPR})}, Year = {2017}
+    }

 If you find this work helpful in your research, please cite:

  @inproceedings{pathakCVPR17learning,